-Al is a game changer for tasks that go beyond the "scrape-the-page" approach.
+AI is a boon for tasks that go beyond the "scrape-the-page" approach, such as an advanced search capability that can validate extracted data from a document with existing information in another system.
 For example, it can match a line item in an invoice with purchase information stored in another system.

-Al-driven search also allows for multi-way search, which means it can use multiple pieces of information (i.e. quantity, price, description and amount) to match an exact item in the back-end system.
-And even if things aren't precise matches - say, an abbreviation is used in the description of the invoice, but not the back end system - the software can deduce they are the same item.
+AI-driven search also allows for multi-way search, which means it can use multiple pieces of information (i.e., quantity, price, description, and amount) to match an exact item in the back-end system.
+And even if things aren't precise matches-say, an abbreviation is used in the description of the invoice, but not the back-end system-the software can deduce they are the same item.

-Validating precise matches once required the efforts of a patient data entry clerk.
-By minimizing this type of work, employees can now work on higher-value tasks, further driving efficiency and minimizing business costs.
+Validating precise matches once required the efforts of a patient data-entry clerk.
+By minimizing this type of work, employees can now work on more interesting tasks, further driving efficiency and minimizing business costs.